richardpj/react-use-dux/README.md

 Runs the given selector function to subscribe to a part of the redux state.
 Preferably call it for each part of the state to which you subscribe.
 You may subscribe to several portions of the state using a single selector (not recommended) but you must enable shallow comparison for this to work efficiently.

-**NOTE:** Your selector will be memoized using the provided memoArray argument.
+Your selector will be memoized using the provided memoArray argument.
 Ensure that all values captured by the selector function are included in the memoArray.

 It is also possible to subscribe to the entire state by passing void arguments but this is not recommended.

-**DO NOT** create deeply nested state subscriptions as this will cause the state subscription to fire for every action as no stronger/deeper form of comparison is supported for performance reasons.
+Avoid creating deeply nested state subscriptions as this will cause the state subscription to fire for every action as no stronger/deeper form of comparison is supported for performance reasons.

 ```js
 import {useReduxState} from 'react-use-dux';